Fresh coffee is best and knowing how to preserve the flavours of your coffee will make every cup worth it.

-Keeping your coffee in a cool, dry space will preserve the freshness of your coffee by letting it age steadily.
-Too much exposure to light and heat will make your coffee sweat out oils which not only impact the lifespan of the bag you’ve just bought but also what it tastes like in the cup once it’s ground and brewed.
+Keeping your coffee in a cool, dry space preserves the freshness of your coffee, letting it age steadily.
+Exposure to light and heat makes your coffee sweat out oils which not only impacts the lifespan of the bag you’ve just bought but also affects how it tastes in the cup.

 Any foreign smells, aromas, heat, sunlight or moisture will work their way into your coffee and compromise the flavour in the cup.
 It doesn’t matter how carefully you try to brew, if your coffee hasn’t been stored properly, it won’t bring out the best flavour.